36 Photography Ideas You Can Try At Home

 Photo by Pawel Czerwinski

-15. Water Splash Photography
+15. Get Into Water Splash Photography

 Similar to waterdrop photography, when dropping objects in the water, water splashes, and this splash can be captured for interesting results.
 It is good to shoot these on a white or black backdrop.
 Other plain colors will also work, but darker colors will help the splashes stand out.